-During the summer the best time would as early as you can arrive in the morning.
+If you do go during the summer, then the best time would as early as you can arrive in the morning.
 This should give you at least a few hours to enjoy it before it starts to get too hot.

 How long does it take to visit?

 The zoo is massive and covers just over 120 acres of land.
 Since there is so much to see, and do, we suggest that 2 hours, minimum, would be a starting point.